Sen. Isakson calls Trump's McCain remarks 'deplorable,' but few GOP colleagues weigh in

 “We had better be very careful.
 This guy is trying to discredit one of the natural heroes of our United States Armed Services,” House Majority Whip Jim Clyburn, D-S.C., said in an interview Tuesday with NBC News outside the South Carolina statehouse.

-Senate Minority Leader Chuck Schumer said Wednesday he plans to re-introduce a resolution to rename the Russell Senate Office Building after McCain, an idea praised by McCain's former GOP Senate colleague from Arizona, Jeff Flake, who tweeted that the move would be "a fitting tribute."
+Senate Minority Leader Chuck Schumer, D-N.Y., said Wednesday that he plans to re-introduce a resolution to rename the Russell Senate Office Building after McCain, an idea praised by McCain's former GOP Senate colleague from Arizona, Jeff Flake, who tweeted that the move would be "a fitting tribute."

 "This is a new bizarre low.
 I will say attacking someone who isn’t here is a bizarre low.
 My dad’s not here, but I'm sure as hell here.”

-McCain died at the age of 81 last August after a year-long battle with an aggressive form of brain cancer.
+McCain died at 81 last August from an aggressive form of brain cancer.